CompuCell3D/PythonScriptingManual/docs/writing_data_files_in_the_simulation_output_directory.rst

 created automatically and whose name consists of simulation core name and timestamp.
 By default, CC3D creates such directories as subfolders of ``<your_home_directory>/CC3DWorkspace``.
-You can redefine the location of CC3D output in the Player.
+You can redefine the location of CC3D output in the Player or from the command line.
 If standard simulation output is placed in a special directory it makes a lot of sense to store your custom data files in the same directory.
 The following code snippet shows you how to accomplish this (the code to open file in the simulation output